 Clients who pay me for introductory calls get valuable and actionable advice, and sometimes this small consultation is all they need to get them out of their mental block.

-NoCode is an exciting space, and it helps to be an early adopter when it comes to monetizing the effort you're putting into understanding this space.
-If things work out, this could become a huge income stream for you, so much that it becomes your primary source of income.
-So if you're starting out in this space, keep an eye out for all these opportunities from the very start.
+NoCode is an exciting space, and it helps to be an early adopter when it comes to monetizing the effort you’re putting into understanding this space.
+If things work out, this could become a huge income stream for you, so much so that it becomes your primary source of income.
+So if you’re starting out in this space, keep an eye out for all these opportunities from the very start.